Dementia symptoms and diagnosis

 Driving

 You must tell the Driver and Vehicle Licensing Agency (DVLA) if you've been diagnosed with dementia.
-They will send you a questionnaire and ask for a medical report from your doctor.
-As long as your doctor agrees, you can still legally drive while they make a decision.
+They’ll send you a questionnaire and ask for a medical report from your doctor.
+As long as your doctor agrees, you can still legally drive while the DVLA makes a decision.
 You may be able to keep driving, but this will be reviewed yearly.
-If they decide you can no longer drive, you have to stop.
+If the DVLA decides you can no longer drive, you have to stop.
 You can appeal but have to stop driving until the appeal is heard.

 Conditions that may be mistaken for dementia